Traffic movie clips: http://j.mp/1uycul6

 Director: Steven Soderbergh

-Producer: Laura Bickford, Marshall Herskovitz, Cameron Jones, Graham King, Andreas Klein, Mike Newell, Richard Solomon, Edward Zwick
+Producers: Laura Bickford, Marshall Herskovitz, Cameron Jones, Graham King, Andreas Klein, Mike Newell, Richard Solomon, Edward Zwick

-Screenwriter: Simon Moore, Stephen Gaghan
+Screenwriters: Simon Moore, Stephen Gaghan